 “Opportunity?”
 The smile began to slide from his face.

 “I mean, even if I left the city, where would I go?”
 Matilda tried.
 “I’m not even sure I’ll be able to even go anywhere.
 I don’t think I’m on any records.
 And records are important, right?
 I mean, I know people who left the city trying to make a name for themselves, but they end up coming back here with even less than before.
 This is the only place for people like me.”

 There was a pause.
 The chatter of those around them reached Matilda’s ears.
 It was worse than silence.

 “I see.
 If you look at it that way, I can see how you would want to stay forever,” he said quietly.
 “You are very well-spoken, Matilda.”

-Matilda found herself flushing at this, and she didn’t quite know why.
+Matilda flushed at this, and she didn’t quite know why.
 She was never like this around him usually.
 She cleared her throat.
 “Thank you, but can I ask why you’re asking, Mr. F—”

 Her voice caught in her throat, and it took her a moment to find her words again:

 “A-Are you… is everything okay…?”